rwxd/best-of/README.md

 ## Installation

-Go to the [releases page](https://github.com/rwxd/best-of/releases) and dowload the latest binary for your system.
+Go to the [releases page](https://github.com/rwxd/best-of/releases) and download the latest binary for your system.

 Or use `go install`: